 A guiding principle in Ada is that, with the exception of using instances of Unchecked_Conversion, no undefined semantics can arise from conversions and the converted value is a valid value of the target type.

-Modular type: A modular type is an integer type with values in the range 0. modulus - 1.
-The modulus of a modular type can be up to 2**N for N-bit word architectures.
-A modular type has wrap-around semantics for arithmetic operations, bit-wise "and" and "or" operations, and arithmetic and logical shift operations.

-Obsolescent Features: Ada has a number of features that have been declared to be obsolescent; this is equivalent to the term deprecated.
-These are documented in Annex J of the Ada Reference Manual.

-Operational and Representation Attributes: The values of certain implementation-dependent characteristics can be obtained by querying the applicable attributes.
-Some attributes can be specified by the user; for example:
+Operational and Representation Attributes: Some attributes can be specified by the user; for example:

 X'Alignment: allows the alignment of objects on a storage unit boundary at an integral multiple of a specified value.